 - Talk with SPLC’s New Voices Advocacy and Organizing Team (email@example.com) about ways to bring New Voices to Kentucky.

-- Refine your thoughts with talking points, a printable flyer and other resources here.
+- Refine your thoughts with talking points, find answers to frequently asked questions, or find other resources here.

-- Enlist all your friends in Kentucky to raise their voices in support of this measure, which ensures the basic First Amendment rights of student journalists and protects their advisers from retaliation.
+- Spread the word about New Voices.
+Enlist all your friends in Kentucky to raise their voices in support of this measure, which ensures the basic First Amendment rights of student journalists and protects their advisers from retaliation.

 Why Kentucky needs New Voices

 - Kentucky university student newspaper struggles after loss of adviser and funding for student stipends Student Press Law Center (6-13-19)

 - After controversial stories are cut, student journalists in Kentucky contact SPLC and launch an underground newspaper Student Press Law Center (3-7-16)

 - The First Amendment must extend to student journalists seeking to report the truth Courier Journal (9-17-19)

 - Commentary: Student journalists need ‘New Voices Act’ to protect freedom of school-based reporting Northern Kentucky Tribune (2-18-23)